 Mary Louise Smith Ware

 Smith married a Mr. Ware and they had four children together.
 They later divorced.
 Smith Ware continued to work for civil rights such as for voting rights before the federal Voting Rights Act of 1965, and participated in the March on Washington in 1963.
 Her sister Annie's son was a plaintiff in the lawsuit to desegregate the Y.M.C.A.
 Smith is active with her 12 grandchildren and great-grandchildren.
 She enjoys reading, and she is active in several of her church auxiliaries and senior citizen clubs.
 When Rosa Parks died in October 2005, Smith Ware, then 68, attended the memorial service in Montgomery.
 "I had to pay my tribute to her," Ware said.
 "She was our role model."
+Here is a link to a 2013 Democracy Now piece on all these heroic women.

 Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware, Mary Louise Smith Ware,